michibo/feyntrop/README.md

 Examples
 --------

-Examples can be found in the `examples/` folder in this repository.
+The `examples/` folder in this repository contains a variety of examples for Feynman integral computations using `feyntrop` with the Python interface.
-In this folder, one can for instance run the 5 loop 2-point example from the paper with the command
+In this folder, you can, for instance, run the 5-loop 2-point example from the paper with the command
 ```
 python 5L_2pt.py
 ```